Skip to content

 AspectUI5 Freestyle (MVC)abap2UI5

-Backend StackABAP services (OData/REST), loosely coupledABAP Classes generating XML Views and JSON ViewModels
+Backend StackABAP services (OData/REST), loosely coupledABAP Classes producing XML Views and JSON ViewModels

 UI DefinitionXML Views maintained in frontend projectXML Views created directly in ABAP